Endocrinology

 Admission to the University

-We are a "direct admit" program, there are no lab rotations — students enter our program already paired with a faculty mentor and immediately begin research in that lab.
+We are a "direct admit" program, there are no lab rotations unless a student leaves their original lab of entry.
+Students enter our program already paired with a faculty mentor and immediately begin research in that lab.
 Because of this, it is imperative that interested individuals make a connection with the Endocrinology faculty member they are interested in working with before applying.
+Students are advised to ask the faculty member if they are recruiting during the year the student is applying -- not all of the Endocrinology faculty may be recruiting new students in a particular year.
+Please keep in mind that when admitting students, we have a very limited number of students we can take, and PhD applicants are often preferred.

 Applying for Graduate Admission